×

 Care of Taro and Blue Point Juniper

-Care of Taro and Blue Point Juniper include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Blue Point Juniper pruning is done Prune back the growing tips, Prune if you want to improve plant shape, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Blue Point Juniper include pruning, fertilizers, watering etc. Taro pruning is done and Blue Point Juniper pruning is done Prune back the growing tips, Prune if you want to improve plant shape, Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Blue Point Juniper needs Lots of watering and in winter, it needs Average Water.